The Pin of Shame: Examining Content Creators' Adoption of Pinning Inappropriate Comments as a Moderation Strategy: Related Work

-Content creators not only write, produce, and edit what they post, but also engage in building and maintaining relationships with their viewers~\cite{hamilton2014streaming,hilvert2018social,kim2019will,wohn2020audience}.
+Content creators engage in building and maintaining relationships with their viewers~\cite{hamilton2014streaming,hilvert2018social,kim2019will,wohn2020audience}.
 These engagements are driven not just by creators' communal aspirations but also their self-promotion goals and platforms' commercial logic~\cite{boxman2019practice}.
 Many creators adopt ``micro-celebrity'' practices, treating their audience as fans, framing content creation as a performance~\cite{li2019live,pellicone2017game}, and leveraging strategic intimacy to connect with viewers through direct engagement~\cite{berryman2017guess,marwick2015you,raun2018capitalizing}.
-The technical features of social media platforms—such as options to view, comment on, and share—further facilitate the formation of dynamic, networked communities~\cite{cunningham2017being,lange2007commenting}, where creators and audiences actively engage with one another~\cite{burgess2018youtube}.
+Given the importance of building and maintaining relationships with viewers in creators' work~\cite{hamilton2014streaming,hilvert2018social,kim2019will,wohn2020audience}, the hyper-visibility of moderation offered by the Pin of Shame may open up opportunities for audience engagement and relationship-building.
+Unlike visibility-reduction tools—whose hidden and unilateral actions can strain audience trust—visibility-enhancing sanctions may invite public engagement by encouraging further interaction around the pinned comment.

 We examine in this research how creators' audience engagement and impression management goals align with and influence their comment moderation efforts through their use of comment pinning alongside other conversation affordances, such as the ability to reply and remove comments.
-Many HCI scholars have especially attended to how creators seek to understand the way that recommendation algorithms work on these platforms so as to enhance their visibility and subsequently profit~\cite{cotter2019playing,ma2021howad,karizat2021algorithmic,devito2022transfeminine}---we inquire how creators' mental models of recommendation algorithms shape their use of comment pinning for norm enforcement.
+Many HCI scholars have attended to how creators seek to understand the way that recommendation algorithms work on these platforms so as to enhance their visibility and subsequently profit~\cite{cotter2019playing,ma2021howad,karizat2021algorithmic,devito2022transfeminine}.
+Building upon this, we inquire how creators' mental models of recommendation algorithms shape their use of comment pinning for norm enforcement.